In this guide, we outline key information about sustainable transport.

 Infrastructure includes looking at the current infrastructure in place, and looking at what infrastructure would be required in the future, as well as what a new build infrastructure transition would look like

-There’s a number of ways to measure environmental, economic and social impact of sustainable transport
+There’s a number of different sustainability indicators that can be measured relating to environmental, resource management, economic and social impact

 There’s a number of solutions that have been suggested or implemented in sustainable transport, with each having different tradeoffs